Eleven Tips for Passing the Project Management Professional (PMP) Exam

 If you’d like to talk to us about your exam prep after reading these tips, get in touch today.

-2. Prepare for the scenario-based questions.
+2. Prepare for scenario-based questions and new questions.

 4. Practice taking the exam.